PMCD(1) General Commands Manual PMCD(1)

 pmcd accepts connections from client applications running either

-and other related information from the machine that pmcd is
+other related information from the machine that pmcd is executing

-executing on. pmcd delegates most of this request servicing to a
+on. pmcd delegates most of this request servicing to a collection

-collection of Performance Metrics Domain Agents (or just agents),
+of Performance Metrics Domain Agents (or just agents), where each

-where each agent is responsible for a particular group of
+agent is responsible for a particular group of metrics, known as

-metrics, known as the domain of the agent.
-For instance, the
+the domain of the agent.
+For instance, the postgresql agent is

-processes or Dynamic Shared Objects (DSOs, see dlopen(3))
+or Dynamic Shared Objects (DSOs, see dlopen(3)) attached to pmcd's

-attached to pmcd's address space.
-The configuration section
+address space.
+The configuration section below describes how

-has violated the requirement that it delivers metrics with little
+violated the requirement that it delivers metrics with little or

 disconnected from pmcd.
 Any subsequent requests for information